worldcoin/orb-firmware/main_board/app/README.md

 First, follow the instructions in the [top-level README.md](../../README.md).

-Once downloaded, West will check out this repository in the `orb` directory with a branch called `manifest-rev`.
+Once downloaded, `west` will check out this repository in the `orb` directory with a branch called `manifest-rev`.
 If you want to work on the repo, make sure to check out the `main` branch and branch from there.

 ```shell